CMU-Heinz-95702/distributed-systems-project-04-akiranmayi/README.md

 Architecture:
 The project follows a distributed architecture with the following components:

 Mobile Application (Android): A native Android app allows users to input two currencies (base and target) and displays the conversion rate.
 Web Service (Codespaces): A Java-based web service hosted on GitHub Codespaces receives HTTP requests from the Android app, queries the Fixer API, and returns the exchange rate.
 MongoDB Atlas: A cloud-hosted NoSQL database stores logs of all user requests and responses for analytics and debugging.
 Web Dashboard: A web-based dashboard displays logs and usage analytics.
-(Replace with the actual path or URL of your architecture diagram.)

 Features:

 Android App: